Understanding the CSS :where() Function

 What Is the :where() Function?

-In essence, the where() function allows us to group multiple selectors without increasing the specificity of the rule.
-Unlike traditional selector grouping (e.g., div, p, h1 { ... }), the specificity of where() is always zero.
-As I've talked about before, specificity in CSS is probably one of the most misunderstood aspects of the language. :where() helps ensure that the specificity remains at zero, regardless of the selectors it contains.
-This makes styles easier to override and helps avoid specificity wars in complex stylesheets.
+In essence, the where() function allows us to group selector alternatives whilst contributing zero specificity for the function and its arguments.
+A comma‑separated selector list such as div, p, h1 { ... } does not accumulate specificity: each complex selector is calculated independently.
+By contrast, :is() takes the specificity of its most specific argument.
+As I've talked about before, specificity in CSS is probably one of the most misunderstood aspects of the language. :where() contributes zero specificity for itself and its arguments.
+This makes the grouped part easier to override and can help avoid specificity wars in complex stylesheets.

 Here's a brief example of how :where() can be used to simplify grouped selectors whilst keeping specificity in check.